Uncovering Vulnerabilities of LLM-Assisted Cyber Threat Intelligence: Methodology: Categorize Failure Instances

 where $\{\hat{y_i}^{(a)}\}$ denotes the set of labels assigned by agents $a \in \Theta$.
 All $x_i \in \mathcal{U}$ are then inspected by human annotators for final determination.

-The multi-agent collaboration handles the majority of straightforward cases efficiently, while humans focus only on instances with instability or misalignment (empirically, less than 1.8\% cases in this step), thus balancing scalability with reliability in failure mode categorization (Algorithm in \ref{algo:rq3}).
+The multi-agent collaboration efficiently handles most of routine cases , while humans focus only on instances with instability or misalignment (empirically, less than 1.8\% cases in this step), thus balancing scalability with reliability in failure mode categorization (Algorithm in \ref{algo:rq3}).